alexis-forbes/quiz-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Tests have been created in './src/App.test.js' for organization and functional purposes.
+Due to the logic of the app being in 'components/logic/Play.js' for scalable and test purposes, you can review the unit tests at one sight.

+TESTS:

+- Verifying if questions are retrieved on load from the server layer 'services/questions-service'.
+- Verifying if title is being retrieved correctly.
+- Verifying plusTen lifeline.
+- Making plusTen lifeline fail.
+- Verifying plusTen onClick with 25seconds.
+- Verifying if firstQuestion is not answered, the secondQuestions displays on load.

 ### `npm run build`